4 First Steps With Your Data

 1057 rows × 7 columns

 edu is an ordered categorical variable, but Python doesn’t know that yet.
-Categorical variables have an attribute called cat that stores information about the categories, including a function called reorder_categories() which can also be used to define the order in the first place.
-To use it, pass in a list containing the categories in order from lowest to highest and the argumented ordered=True:
+Categorical variables have an attribute called cat that stores data and functions relevant to the categories, including a function called reorder_categories() which can also be used to define the order.
+To use it, pass in a list containing the categories in order from lowest to highest, plus the argument ordered=True:

 acs['edu'] = acs['edu'].cat.reorder_categories(